A wide range of clinical trials have been conducted with the aim of improving our understanding of MS and developing a cure.

 Researching and analyzing genetic susceptibility

-It is now widely accepted that there are several genetic mutations which can lead to MS.
+It is now widely accepted that there are several genetic mutations that can lead to MS.

-Smoking - Though the exact cause is not known; however, smokers have shown a high inclination in developing MS.
+Though the exact cause is not known; however, smokers have shown a high inclination to developing MS.

 Research on the plaques in the brain